-A threaded fastener works by applying a clamping force to the components that are being fastened.
+A threaded fastener works by applying clamping force to the components being fastened.
 This is accomplished by turning the screw thread.
-The action of the screw thread preloads and stretches the bolt.
+The action of the screw thread preloads and stretches the bolt, creating bolt tension.

 Clamping force